 - An Individual Healthcare Plan initiated

 - SENDCo assessment if SEND identified

 - SEN Support Guidance checked for potential strategies

-- Mental Health and Behaviour in school's guidance checked (if appropriate)
+- Mental Health and Behaviour in schools guidance checked (if appropriate)

-- · Contact the Inclusion Helpline for advice if the young person has SEND
+- Contact the Inclusion Helpline for advice if the young person has SEND

 - Provision of key-worker/access to a preferred staff member in school who can support the child

 - Referral to the School Counsellor

 - Attendance action plan

 - Safe space strategy

 - Time-out card considered

 - Temporary reduced timetable in line with LA guidance

-- · Reduced exam offer
+- Reduced exam offer

 - Outreach support/use of Alternative Provision use of off-site education.

 - Provision of e-learning

 - Medical Needs Referral

-3.2 If the local Authority Makes Arrangements
+3.2 If the local authority makes arrangements

-If the school cannot make suitable arrangements, Norfolk County Council will become responsible for arranging suitable education for these children.
+If the school cannot make suitable arrangements, the student's local authority will become responsible for arranging suitable education for these children.